 If you notice your corn snake shedding in pieces, increase the humidity in your snake’s tank.
 You can do this either with a ready-purchased humidifier or by providing more water in your snake’s environment.

 Having a small ‘pond’ area is a good idea.
-Your snake will ‘bathe,’ which will loosen their skin.
-Alternatively, you could try a couple of DIY remedies.
+Your snake will ‘bathe,’ which will loosen the skin.
+Alternatively, you could try these DIY remedies:

 - Hold a damp towel in your hands, and let your snake slither through it while you hold him.

-These techniques will make your snake’s skin much softer.
-They’ll then have a much easier time getting rid of it.
-For best results, increase humidity before they start to shed.
+These techniques will make your snake’s skin softer.
+It’ll then have a much easier time getting rid of it.
+Increase humidity before they start to shed.

 2) Corn Snake Shedding Too Often

-Let’s say your snake used to shed once every two months, ever since you brought them home.
+Let’s say your snake used to shed once every 2-3 months, ever since you brought it home.
 That’s perfectly normal.
-You would expect them to start shedding less often as they get older.
+You would expect it to start shedding less often as they get older.

-But what about if they start shedding once every month, instead?
+But what about if it starts shedding once 1 month, instead?
 Because this isn’t normal behavior, you might be concerned, but there’s no need to be.
 It’s typically down to these two reasons:

-- Your vivarium may be warmer and more humid in the summer months.
+- Your vivarium may be warmer or more humid in the summer.

 - Your snake may feed more in summer because it’s more active.
-This can make them grow more, and therefore shed more often too.
+This can make it grow more, and therefore, shed more often.

-Long story short, your snake is probably going through a growth spurt.
-This isn’t a problem, and you should see the spurt tail off when the weather gets colder.
+Your snake is probably going through a growth spurt.
+This isn’t a problem.

 3) Corn Snake’s Eye Caps Won’t Come Off

 These two parts are the most difficult for your snake to shed.
-If your snake’s eye cap doesn’t come off, don’t worry.
+If your snake’s eye caps don’t come off, don’t worry.
 It doesn’t present any serious risks.

-Your best bet is to leave their eye be because if you try and get rid of it manually, you can cause much more damage to your snake’s eye than you’re trying to prevent.
+Leave their eye caps alone.
+If you try and get rid of it manually, you can cause more damage to your snake’s eye.

-If their tail tip doesn’t come off, this can cause significant complications.
-Like we’ve said, your snake sheds because they outgrow their skin.
+If their tail tip doesn’t come off, this can cause complications.
+Your snake sheds because they outgrow their skin.
 If the tail tip stays on, this can cut off blood flow to the tip of the tail.
 If this happens, it may die and drop off.

 Even worse, this can cause necrosis or infection that may kill your snake.
 Keep an eye out for this if it’s your albino corn snake shedding.
 Unfinished sheds are more difficult to notice on these snakes.

 If either problem occurs, you should use humidity and moisture to help your snake shed whatever’s left.
-Either use the towel trick we mentioned above, create a moist hide or invest in a high-quality tank humidifier (by clicking on this link.)
-These techniques will make the skin softer and help them shed from tip to tail.
+Either use the towel trick, create a moist hide or get a tank humidifier, such as the Evergreen Pet Supplies Reptile Humidifier on Amazon.
+These will make the skin softer and help your corn snake shed from tip to tail.